 The Quebec government suggests testing in the fall and winter months, when homes are less ventilated, and gases tend to “stack up” inside.
 A passive monitor is considered the most accurate.
 There are a few different models on the market, along with electronic versions that provide an immediate, though less accurate, reading.

-In the case of higher-than-average radon concentration, homeowners may want to either take DIY measures, like sealing foundation cracks and other openings, or hiring a contractor to install a venting system like Tremblay did.
+In the case of higher-than-average radon concentration, homeowners may want to either take DIY measures, like sealing foundation cracks and other openings, or hiring a contractor to install a venting system like Tremblay did. n